shaikhahme/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-497-8-addressed-the-redirection-issues-for-support-user.md

 ticket: MTM-54617
 version: 10.18.497.8
 ---
-On logging into the platform as a support user, the redirection to the Management tenant has been removed.
-The platform, despite authentication in the context of the Management tenant, sets a cookie for the domain of the logged-in tenant.
+On logging into the platform as a support user, the redirection to the {{< management-tenant >}} has been removed.
+The platform, despite authentication in the context of the {{< management-tenant >}}, sets a cookie for the domain of the logged-in tenant.